 Jason is an experienced educator, trainer, and program manager who has worked in the field of refugee resettlement since 2003.
 He comes to Switchboard from the Cultural Orientation Resource Exchange (CORE), where he directed a global CO technical assistance program for over three years.
 Prior to CORE, Jason worked abroad for 15 years at the Resettlement Support Center for East Asia, the Overseas Processing Entity in West Africa, and as a Peace Corps Volunteer in Ghana.
 He holds a degree in Education from the University of Akron, Ohio.

-Margaret (Meg) Gibbon, Program Officer, Learning and Knowledge Management (IRC)
+Margaret (Meg) Gibbon, Deputy Director (IRC)

 Meg comes to Switchboard from her role managing the Monitoring and Evaluation Technical Assistance (META) Project.
 Previously, she worked as a Program Manager for Resource Acquisition.
 Her work has focused on grant management, monitoring and evaluation, and instructional design.
 Meg holds an MA in French from Middlebury College, specializing in francophone societies, and a BA in Religion from Barnard College, specializing in Islam.